 What are spheroids and why are they important?

-Spheroids, the three-dimensional (3D) cell cultures that arrange themselves during proliferation into sphere-like formations, got their name in the 1970s, when scientists observed that hamster lung cells grown in suspension arranged themselves in a nearly perfect spherical form.
-Unlike two-dimensional, monolayer cell cultures, in which cells interact with the substrate they grow on, 3D cell cultures can grow into spheroids that promote cell-to-cell connectivity and can be embedded in the extracellular matrix (ECM) within native tissue.
-They help provide a better understanding of cells in their microenvironment and offer a more realistic cellular scenario for research.
+Spheroids are three-dimensional (3D) cell cultures that arrange themselves during proliferation into sphere-like formations.
+They got their name in the 1970s when hamster lung cells grown in suspension were observed arranging themselves into perfect spheres.
+With two-dimensional (2D), monolayer cell cultures, cells only interact with the substrate they grow on.
+Meanwhile, 3D culturing can produce spheroids that promote cell-to-cell connectivity and can be embedded in the extracellular matrix (ECM).
+These 3D bioprinted constructs help us understand cellular microenvironments and offer more realistic models for disease modeling and drug discovery.

-Spheroids continue to propel 3D cell culture forward.
-At CELLINK, we recognize the need for tools that simplify the easy and reproducible formation of these cell clusters.
-To that end, we have equipped our BIO X™ with a dedicated droplet mode and have developed an Electromagnetic Droplet printhead for fast–pace dispensing.
-We complement our BIO X 3d bioprinter with technologies like the Spheroid Kit which includes ULA plates and bioinks suited for a variety of cell types.
+Spheroids continue to propel 3D cell culturing forward.
+At CELLINK, we recognize the need for tools that simplify the reproducible formation of these cell clusters.
+To that end, we equipped our BIO X with a dedicated droplet mode and developed an Electromagnetic Droplet printhead for fast–pace dispensing.
+Products like the Spheroid Kit, which includes ULA plates and bioinks for various cells, further complement our bioprinting technologies.
 For higher throughput needs, DISPENDIX’s I.DOT™ and I.DOT™ MINI Liquid handling systems offer rapid cell–friendly dispensing methods to users.